 Staging sites: a cautionary tale.

 A staging site is a non-public version of the code that powers your live membership site.
-If set up properly, your membership’s staging site will allow you to add and test new features before releasing them on your live site.
+Your membership’s staging site, if set up properly, will allow you to add and test new features before releasing them on your live site.

 When setting up a staging site for a transactional ecommerce site, like a membership site, you need to be extra cautious.
 Whether you have a staging site already or are just considering setting one up, the steps below outline the best way to ensure your staging site does not do any of the following worst-case scenarios: